tassaron/urbandead-userscripts/README.md

 ## Installation
 You must have the Greasemonky addon for Firefox installed.
 To install from here, view the desired script in raw mode.
 Greasemonkey should automatically detect it.

+## Troubleshooting
+Please make sure the script is actually being applied to the webpage before reporting a bug.
+It's allowed on https://www.urbandead.com so you should be using HTTPS and the www part, or else allow the script manually.

 ## Scripts
 ### [UD Map Skinner](https://github.com/tassaron2/urbandead-userscripts/raw/main/UD_Map_Skinner.user.js)
 * Applies images from the classic Firefox add-on, UDToolbar, to the in-game map.